jmeile/ApacheHostTrap/README.md

   * blacklisted_hosts.txt: RewriteMap for blocking access with apache
   * blacklisted_hosts_full.txt: verbose log for looking what a banned host was accessing, when it got banned
+* blacklisted_hosts_my_list.txt: This is a list of hosts I have banned forever in my websites.
+They were accessing files that weren't present or disabled on my websites.
+You may use them if you want.
 * resolve_ips_in_log: this is just a shell script to resolve the ip addresses in your blacklist files.
 This is usefull for example to make sure that you didn't banned a legit service, ie: the Archive.org bot, which unfortunatelly tries to